5x5 Novice Strength Training Program by KETOGAINS

 - Unless you are unable to do this program for medical reasons: do not alter the program.

 - If you have bad knees, do box squats.
 Otherwise, unless you are medically unable you should squat.

-- Do the reps and sets as they are laid out in the program, do not modify them.
+- Do the reps and sets as they are laid out in the program.

 COMMON MISTAKES TO AVOID

 - Adding Exercises.
 This is a full body routine.
 Overhead Press, Triceps Extensions & Bench Press works your triceps.
 Barbell Rows, and Barbell Curls work your biceps.
 Overhead Press, Squats, Deadlifts work your abs.
 Focus on the big picture: getting your Squat up to 1.5x your body-weight.
 Then your abs will be muscular.

 - Dropping Exercises.
 Only reason not to Squat 3x/week is because it’s hard.
 Avoiding what’s hard doesn’t get you results.
 Don’t drop any exercises, especially not the Squat.
 The whole program revolves around the Squat.

 - Substituting Exercises.
 You don’t need Front Squats, Zercher Deadlifts, Push Press, etc. Master the basics.
 When you have base strength and good technique, you can add more.